Iframes and Process Allocation

 In fact, this is the model used by Stripe Apps!
 How does the browser manage processes in this case?

-If both the host and the iframe within a host share the same origin, the browser will group their executions within the same process (even if the hosted iframe is sandboxed!).
+If both the host and the iframe within a host share the same site, the browser will group their executions within the same process (even if the hosted iframe is sandboxed!).

 This means that a host and a hosted extension within the same tab will: